The organs of the EITCI Institute are:

 - The designation of the external auditor

-Each Member shall have the right, by means of a letter sent by regular mail or any other medium of written communication, to be represented at the General Assembly by a proxy-holder, who may be a Member of any class.
+Each Governing Member shall have the right, by means of a letter sent by regular mail or any other medium of written communication, to be represented at the General Assembly by a proxy-holder.

 The Board of Directors

-The Board has a minimum of 2 and a maximum of 10 directors.
-A majority of directors are nominated and elected among persons qualifying for academic membership of the Institute.
-Such directors are deemed to resign when the pre-conditions for academic membership no longer apply.
+The Board of directors has a minimum of 3 and a maximum of 10 directors.
+A majority of directors are nominated and elected among Governing, Academic and General Members.
+The number of directors has to be at all times smaller than the number of Governing Members.
 In case of a vacancy, the Board has the power to provide for an interim director pending a decision by the next General Assembly.
 The General Assembly may decide to remove a director.
-Such decision requires a two-thirds majority of the votes of the Members present or represented.
-The Board elects a Chairman amongst the directors that do not qualify for academic or research membership of the Institute and a Vice-Chairman who qualifies for academic or research membership.
+Such decision requires a two-thirds majority of the votes of the Governing Members present or represented.
+The Board of directors elects a Chairman and a Vice-Chairman amongst the directors.
 The Chairman or the Vice-Chairman convenes meetings of the Board.
 Save in an emergency, notice of meetings shall be served at least 15 calendar days in advance.
-Board meetings may be held both physically and by online telecommunication.
+Board meetings may be held both physically and by online telecommunication (teleconferencing).
 If a board meeting is held by online telecommunications, directors shall have received timely information enabling them to express a fully considered opinion on the items on the agenda.
 Items voted on during an online telecommunications meeting shall be recalled and confirmed at the next following physical meeting.
 Nevertheless, absence of such confirmation shall not invalidate the decisions taken.
-The maximum term of the office for Directors is 3 years.
-Directors may be re-elected.
-The minutes of the Board shall be signed by the Chairman and kept in a separate file at the Institute's registered office by the Executive Director, at the disposal of the Members.

 The Board of Directors has all powers necessary to pursue the objectives of the Institute, and to effect and complete all management actions, with the exception of the powers reserved by law or by these Articles to the General Assembly.
 Except where the Board has delegated daily management, the acts binding the Institute with regard to third parties are validly signed only by the Chairman, the Vice-Chairman or jointly by two directors, or by holder of special powers of attorney.
 Legal proceedings, either as plaintiff or defendant, are conducted by the Board of Directors represented by the Chairman or by any person the Board has designated to that effect.